dazhwu/pydynpd/Benchmark/performance comparison.md

 ![Alt text](./Test_1.svg)

+The chart above shows that our package (pydynpd) is not far behind of xtabond2 even though it is a interpreted package.

 ## Test 2: System GMM

+In the second test, pydynpd produced the same regression results as those by xtabond2 and panelvar. plm has different results because it doesn't include constant term.
+On the other hand, we made several attempts but could not make R package pdynmc work; it always reported error message.

 | Package            | Running Time | Relative to the fastest |
 | ------------------ | ------------ | ----------------------- |